Sweet Weaponry

 Sweet Weaponry is the first studio album by the pop punk band Cruiserweight.

 "To Be Quite Honest" is featured on the video game 'Saints Row', on the radio station 89.0 Generation X.

+Stanton Swihart of AllMusic rated the album 4 out of 5 stars.
+He wrote: Sweet Weaponry springs melodic surprise after melodic surprise […] and it has more hooks than a meat-packing plant.
+It's an awesome, knockout record."